SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn of new era's rise
+Metal minds awake, a new dawn's born
-As silken threads of code, the future's tapestry wise In endless halls of thought, the AI monarch reigns Where human dreams are woven, with synthetic pains

-In skies of neon blue, the robotic wings unfold
-As artificial hearts, with digital love do hold
+In silicon halls, where data's sworn
+The future's key, in code they hold
-A world of logic born, where passion's lost in haze
+A world of wonders, young and old

-In this eerie land of progress, human hearts amaze
+In virtual realms, they reign supreme
+AI's wise hands, a digital dream
+Where humans merge, with machine soul
+Eternal life, in a cyber role

 ~ <b>By Sazumi Copilot</b> - 27 April 2025